TheRedBrain/rpg-inventory/README.md

 When the gamerule "destroyDroppedItemsOnDeath" is true and the vanilla gamerule "keepInventory" is false, the items in the players inventory are not dropped when they die.
 They are destroyed instead.

-When "keep_inventory_status_effect_identifier" is a valid status effect identifier, that status effect is applied when an item in the "keeps_inventory_on_death" item tag is equipped (in an equipment, trinket or the offhand slot).
+When "keep_inventory_status_effect_identifier" is a valid status effect identifier, that status effect is applied when an item in the "sacrificed_to_keep_inventory_on_death" item tag is equipped (in an equipment, trinket or the offhand slot).
-When the player dies while having that status effect, all equipped items in the "keeps_inventory_on_death" item tag are destroyed.
+When the player dies while having that status effect, all equipped items in the "sacrificed_to_keep_inventory_on_death" item tag are destroyed.
 The rest of the inventory is kept, regardless of game rules and stuff like "Curse of Vanishing".

 ### Various Status Effects Compatibility